Locations:

 The criteria will focus on radionuclide imaging, MRI, and CT studies; echocardiography is excluded.

-What’s at issue is widespread overuse of low-yield imaging, which is costly and unsustainable.
+What’s at issue is widespread overuse of costly, low-yield imaging.
 The goal of the CMS rule, part of the Protecting Access to Medicare Act of 2014, is to reduce unnecessary cardiac imaging — along with the cascade of downstream invasive procedures.
 The CMS framework groups cardiac imaging into three categories, based on evidence of value:

 • Appropriate use, which adds value in risk stratification and decision-making while minimizing radiation risk, especially in women